-The transactions also must comply with transfer pricing regulations, and where the transaction is not within the applicable ranges, the interest is re-categorized as dividends.
+The transactions also must comply with transfer pricing regulations.
+Where the transaction is not within the applicable ranges, the interest is re-categorized as dividends.

 Non-resident intermediate holding company

-Under new rules for branches and permanent establishments (PE), where branches or PEs transfer their profits abroad, that transfer is considered a dividend that could be subject to WHT at a 33 percent rate (unlike the abolished regime where such transfers of profits were not subject to taxes).
+Under new rules for branches and permanent establishments (PE), where branches or PEs transfer their profits abroad, the transfer is considered a dividend that could be subject to WHT at a 33 percent rate (unlike the abolished regime where such transfers of profits were not taxable).

-Note that branches are subject to income tax at 33 percent only on their national (Colombian) income and their national net worth, and that Colombian regulations do not allow branches to acquire shares in Colombian companies.
+Note that branches are subject to income tax at rates of 40 percent for 2016, 42 percent for 2017, and 43 percent for 2018, but only on their national (Colombian) income and their national net worth.
+Colombian regulations do not allow branches to acquire shares in Colombian companies.